 That is true.

-Um yes, he's trying to buy the election.
+Yes, he's trying to buy the election.

-Um it's just horrible to watch what's happening in this state.
+It's just horrible to watch what's happening in this state.

-You know, the we have the elites.
+You know, we have the elites.

-We have to stop the socialist agenda over the last 30 years that's been going on in Sacramento, uh, thinking they control us.
+We have to stop the socialist agenda over the last 30 years that's been going on in Sacramento, thinking they control us.

 They're totally out of touch out there.